Nightmare Fuel / Rugrats

 - The end of the episode had Charles walk out of Chuckie's room after tucking him in and noticing Stu turned away from him.
 He says, "Stu, I didn't know you were coming over..." only to be confronted with Stu having a similar clown face that dream-Tommy had and saying, "I'm not Stu..." before also laughing creepily.

-- There are moments of this in the episode "Real or Robots" where Tommy and Chuckie are convinced Stu has somehow been converted into a robot when really he's just sleepwalking.
+- There are moments of this in the episode "Real or Robots" where Tommy and Chuckie are convinced a sleep-walking Stu has somehow been converted into a robot, especially the scene where Stu chases them and the ending exchange:

 - In "Stu-Maker's Elves", Tommy and Chuckie had to go down to the basement to get a fly-away frisbee.
 The basement was creepy, but the real nightmare fuel was a creepy first-person view of Chuckie's memory of being spanked by the doctors.
 We see Chuckie being held upside-down with his freakishly malformed and tube-like arms dangling beneath him, flying around franticly, and the loud "SMACK SMACK SMACK!" coupled with Chuckie crying.
 It's probably the most terrifying thing to ever happen in the series.